It Matters If You Win, Too

 Pocock paused and looked up at Joe.
 ‘If you don’t like some fellow in the boat, Joe, you have to learn to like him.
 It has to matter to you whether he wins the race, not just whether you do.’”

-Isn’t this true for Jesus-followers?
+Isn’t this true for all us humans?

 * * *